Actindo-AG/Documentation/ActindoWorkFlow/UserInterface/08_CoreActions.md

 - *Output ports 0-8*
     Define up to 9 submissions to control the decision-making process.
 For each submission, a different workflow path may than be taken.
 For example, for a simple approval process you will need two output ports: **Accept** and **Reject**.

 **Static inputs**

 The *Manual action* core action has two input ports:
-- data_input: Entity that can be used to make a decision, for example a business document.
+- data_input: Entity that can be used to make a decision, such as a business document.
 - event-id: ID of the task event that can be used to make a decision.

-It is possible to include a static input via the unconnected input port.
-You can use the *data_input* or the *event_id* input port to define a static input in the *Static inputs* section in the settings sidebar.
-For detailed information, see [Insert a static input](../Operation/06_InsertStaticInput.md).